 4. – Being An Expat Can Be Lonely

 Being an ex-pat can be extremely lonely.
-I have seen people who live out in the middle of nowhere who are not lonely but loving the ex-pat life.
-On the other hand, I have also seen other ex-pats who have lived in the middle of an ex-pat community and can hardly handle life overseas, and are extremely lonely.
+I have seen people who live out in the middle of nowhere who are not lonely but love the ex-pat life.
+On the other hand, I have also seen other ex-pats who have lived in the middle of an ex-pat community, can hardly handle life overseas, and are extremely lonely.

-Anyone who is thinking of becoming an ex-pat needs to understand that it can be a lonely life.
+Anyone considering becoming an ex-pat must understand that it can be a lonely life.
 Especially if you are away from your home and your loved ones.
 But if you can handle life overseas and make new friends while overseas, it can also be a wonderful life.

 5 – Life Overseas Will Not Be the Same As Home

 There may be things that you enjoy doing in your home country that is just impossible or very difficult or almost impossible for you to do overseas.
 Living overseas will usually not be the same as your life at home.

 One of them that comes to mind is sports.
 Some of the sports you like to do at home may be more difficult overseas.
 Other things may be the shopping is difficult, or you can not find the ingredients or other things you need.

 Overseas you may not be able to drive yourself around, or you have a driver drive you everywhere; there can be a loss of independence.
 Some people may miss the freedom to get into the car into drive anywhere.